-- Restrooms are open at Big Marine Park Reserve Beach and playground, Square Lake Park Beach, and Point Douglas Park Beach.
+- Restrooms are open at Big Marine Park Reserve beach and playground, Square Lake Park beach, and Point Douglas Park beach.

-- Vehicle permits will continue to be enforced.
+- Vehicle permits are required and enforced.

 - If no lifeguards are present, safety breaks will not be called.
 Please remember to take breaks on hot days to get out of the sun, re-apply sunscreen, and drink water.

 - If thunder or lightning is observed exit the water immediately and do not re-enter until at least 30 minutes has passed since last observation.

 |Big Marine||Unguarded||On the gentle grade of Big Marine Lake, which makes this beach great for families.|